Ozzie Albies Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in MLB.

-- The Marlins have the 19th-ranked team ERA among all league pitching staffs (4.43).
+- The Marlins' 4.56 team ERA ranks 21st across all league pitching staffs.

-- Hoeing will start for the Marlins, his first of the season.
+- Alcantara gets the start for the Marlins, his fifth of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts through 24 2/3 innings pitched.

+- His most recent appearance was in relief on Saturday when the righty threw 2/3 innings against the Cleveland Guardians while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.